bxparks/rpn83p/USER_GUIDE.md

 ![Err: Division By 0](docs/rpn83p-errorcode-division-by-0.png)

-The TI SDK documentation does not explain the source of most of these error codes, and I can reproduce only a small number of errors in the RPN83P app, marked by (`*`) above.
+If a TI-OS function returns an internal error code outside of the ones documented in the SDK, RPN83P will print an error message in the form of `Err:

-If an unknown error code is detected the RPN83P will print `Err: UNKNOWN (##)` message like this:
+UNKNOWN (##)` like this:

 ![Err: UNKNOWN](docs/rpn83p-errorcode-unknown.png)